 Your kidneys’ filtration rates are estimated by the amount of creatinine (cree-AT-uh-neen) in your bloodstream.
 Creatinine is a waste product of the body’s metabolism of creatine phosphate, a crystalline compound created by everyday muscle movement.
 The kidneys filter creatinine out of the bloodstream.
 A serum test will show how much creatinine is in your blood.
 The higher the level of creatinine, the less of it your kidneys are filtering out.
 This test is key to estimating your kidney function level.

 What are the 5 Stages of CKD based on GFR?

 So, now that you know how the five stages of CKD are determined, what are the stages based on eGFR?

-In Stage 1, your eGFR is 90 or above, meaning that your kidneys are functioning at 90% or better.
+In Chronic Kidney Disease Stage 1, your eGFR is 90 or above, meaning that your kidneys are functioning at 90% or better.
 Your filtration rate is normal, but there might be other indications that not all is well with your kidneys, such as the presence of proteins in your urine.

 In Stage 2, your eGFR is between 60 and 89.
 Your filtration rate is slightly sub-par, and again there might be other indications of inadequate kidney function, but you are still largely asymptomatic in terms of observable changes.
 There are several tests that your physician can administer to determine the degree of kidney damage and the cause of the lower rate of function, including blood and urine tests, an ultrasound, and a CT scan.
 At this stage, it’s important to pay attention to your lifestyle habits, especially diet and exercise, as they play a crucial part in determining how fast the disease progresses.
 Experts recommend that you get your blood sugar and blood pressure checked; eat a healthy diet low in salt, sugar, and processed grains; exercise at least five days a week for a minimum of 30 minutes per day; and quit all forms of smoking and tobacco use.